collapsed-stacks/startups/questions/2928/finding-a-decent-development-team-for-my-new-startup.md

 - posted by: [Rachel Collier](https://stackexchange.com/users/6961464/rachel-collier) on 2015-09-16
 - score: 1

-<p>Outsource it.
+Outsource it.
 There are many outsourcing companies available in country's India and Philippines.
 They're good at it.
 You can entrust those works to external vendors.
 You will have some benefits when you outsource.
 That would include the cost advantages, increased efficiency, your focus on core areas, you can save on infrastructure and technology, accessed to skilled resources, timezone advantages and lastly better and faster advantages.
 I know that it would be a hard decision for you.
-It may take you to some risks but at least you've taken the challenge and surpassed it by next take. </p>
+It may take you to some risks but at least you've taken the challenge and surpassed it by next take.

 ## Answer 2952